 Again, this is where the Balance fell short.
 The snap-button adjustment system can't compete with the lever-lock.
 However, the snap-button system of the Balance is excellent for what it is.
 The button is easy to push in, the handle shaft slides freely, and when the button locks in place, it is solid.
 There is no give or wiggle room.
 Once it's in place, it feels like a solid, one-piece paddle.

-The advantage to the snap-button system is that there is not a locking mechanism built into the handle.
+The advantage of the snap-button system is that there is not a locking mechanism built into the handle.
 You can see the difference in the photos above.
 The Balance handle is on the left, and the LeverLock system found on the Werner handles is on the right.
 The Balance handle has no indentations or holes.
 As a result, the solid wood handle is the most comfortable of the bunch.

 On the other hand, the adjustment holes run in 2-inch increments down the shaft, right where your hand grips.
 You end up gripping the shaft over the holes.
 It's not a big deal, but we don't love it either.